Category: Story

 Lossy (JPG) vs. Lossless (PNG)

 • JPG / JPEG: This uses “lossy” compression.
-It throws away data that the human eye can’t really see to make the file much smaller.
-It’s perfect for standard photos.
+It throws away data that the human eye cannot really see to make the file much smaller.
+It is perfect for standard photos.

 • PNG: This uses “lossless” compression, meaning it keeps every bit of original data.
 The image stays perfectly clear, but the file size will be much larger than a JPG.